-Martin Marietta intends to submit a notice letter to Vulcan, nominating five persons to be considered for election to the board of directors of Vulcan at Vulcan's 2012 annual meeting of shareholders, which Martin Marietta expects, based on Vulcan's practice and Vulcan's by-laws, to be held in May 2012.
-On December 12, 2011, Martin Marietta requested from the Vulcan secretary the forms of questionnaires and representation agreements in respect of Martin Marietta's five potential nominees, Edward A. Blechschmidt, Philip R. Lochner, Jr., Edward W. Moneypenny, Karen R. Osar and V. James Sardo, pursuant to Section 1.05 of Vulcan's by-laws, and received such forms from Vulcan on December 29, 2011.
 We are proposing to nominate and elect these individuals to give you another direct voice with respect to our offer.
 We believe that the election of our nominees will demonstrate that Vulcan shareholders support a combination with Martin Marietta.
 If our nominees are elected, they would be obligated to act in accordance with their duties as directors of Vulcan.
 If elected, our nominees could take steps to try to persuade Vulcan's other board members to support and facilitate the offer should the nominees, as new directors, deem it appropriate in the exercise of their duties to Vulcan and the Vulcan shareholders.
-Based on publicly available information, Vulcan's board of directors currently consists of 11 directors.
-The board is divided into three separate classes which are elected in staggered three-year terms.
+Vulcan's board of directors is divided into three separate classes which are elected in staggered three-year terms.
 Only one class of directors is elected per year.
-As a result, if Martin Marietta's nominees are elected to Vulcan's board of directors, they will still not constitute a majority of Vulcan's board of directors.
-If a combination of the business of Martin Marietta and Vulcan has not occurred before then, Martin Marietta presently intends to nominate additional persons to be considered for election to Vulcan's board of directors at Vulcan's 2013 annual meeting of shareholders and to ultimately replace a majority of the d
+If Martin Marietta's nominees are elected to Vulcan's board of directors, they will still not constitute a majority of Vulcan's board of directors.
+If a combination of the business of Martin Marietta and Vulcan has not occurred before then, Martin Marietta presently intends to nominate additional persons to be considered for election to Vulcan's board of directors at Vulcan's 2013 annual meeting of shareholders and to ultimately replace a majority of the directors of Vulcan with its own nominees.

-Martin Marietta intends to solicit proxies from Vulcan shareholders (and, when permitted, to distribute definitive proxy materials and proxy cards to Vulcan shareholders) to vote in favor of the election of Martin Marietta's nominees at Vulcan's 2012 annual meeting of shareholders.
+In connection with the solicitation of proxies to vote in favor of the election of Martin Marietta's nominees at Vulcan's 2012 annual meeting of shareholders, Martin Marietta filed a preliminary proxy statement (and an amendment thereto) with the SEC and intends to file a definitive proxy statement.
+When completed, the definitive proxy statement of Martin Marietta and accompanying proxy card will be mailed to Vulcan shareholders.
 This offer does not constitute a solicitation of proxies in connection with such matter.
 Any such solicitation will be made only pursuant to separate proxy materials complying with the requirements of the rules and regulations of the SEC.